Navalny decries 'mockery of justice' at rushed hearing | DW | 18.01.2021

 Merkel had "repeatedly" noted that Russia's treatment of Navalny "weighed on" relations between Berlin and Moscow, Seibert added.

-Russian authorities have said Navalny was detained for violating the terms of a suspended sentence he was given in 2014, on fraud charges.
-Critics called those proceedings a thinly-veiled pretense designed to prevent him from running for office in future elections.
+Russian authorities have said Navalny was detained for violating the terms of a suspended sentence he was given in 2014 on fraud charges.
+Critics view the proceedings as a pretense designed to prevent him from running for office in future elections.
 Monday's hearing's nominal goal was to decide whether he had violated the terms of that suspended sentence.

 The leading opposition figure also faces the threat of fresh charges, as part of an investigation launched last year, that he misappropriated political donations.

-Nevertheless, after receiving medical treatment in Germany following his poisoning with a nerve agent, he elected to return to Russia, which will hold elections later this year.
+Nevertheless, Navalny insisted on returning to Russia after receiving medical treatment for his poisoning in Germany.
+Russia is set to hold elections later this year.

 His detention has been widely condemned internationally, with German Foreign Minister Heiko Maas calling it "totally incomprehensible" and Britain's Foreign Secretary Dominic Raab saying it was "appalling."